 - crushing and snorting or chewing pills

-Opioid and alcohol abuse can be influenced by a number of different factors, including life stress, biological factors, mental health struggles, and genetics.
-If a person has suffered an overdose or other health consequences as a result of their drug and alcohol abuse, the next step is to find an effective treatment program to help them overcome their substance abuse.
+Opioid and alcohol use can be influenced by a number of different factors, including life stress, biological factors, mental health struggles, and genetics.
+If a person has suffered an overdose or other health consequences as a result of their drug and alcohol use, the next step is to find an effective treatment program to help them overcome their substance use.

 Treating Oxycodone And Alcohol Addiction